A step toward a reinforcement learning de novo genome assembler: Discussion

-The dynamic pruning mechanism showed a discreet improvement for the learning process.
-However, the relationship between the additional processing cost resulting from the application of this mechanism and the benefit obtained from its implementation did not indicate a reasonable net gain from its use as bypass for the problem emerging from the high dimensionality of the space of states.
+The dynamic pruning mechanism showed slight improvement, but the additional processing cost and the benefit from its implementation did not indicate a reasonable net gain from its use as bypass for the problem emerging from the high dimensionality of the state space.
+Part of the gains were due to the improved agent's performance where the sum of rewards for the optimal permutation of \emph{reads} was not maximized in the previous reward system.
+Despite the gains from the updated reward system, the inconsistencies were not completely resolved.
+In some of the datasets the agent reached and even surpassed the maximum expected accumulated rewards without obtaining the target genome.
+A minor improvement is observed in approach 2, requiring approximately one hour less of processing.

-In this sense, the application of the RL strategy combined with the AG, in the hybrid approach, presented a much more attractive performance for supporting the exploration process in the long term.
-This combination was proved to be advantageous, probably given the dimensionality curse encountered by the Q-learning algorithm, as a strong AG support was observed for the agent while conduct the RL exploration.
+The hybrid approach combining RL strategy with GA (Approaches 3), presented better performances.
+This combination was proven to be advantageous, probably given the curse of dimensionality encountered by the Q-learning algorithm, as a strong GA support was observed for the agent while conducting the RL exploration.

-Despite the performance improvements, it remains evident the insufficiency of the approaches when applied to real-world scenarios.
-This insufficiency is more evident in the experiments performed with the largest dataset analyzed, with a size that corresponds to a gene of approximately $4Kbp$.
-Despite being the largest dataset employed, this gene remains much smaller than the smallest genomes from living organisms.
-None of the applied approaches presented an optimal response in this scenario, not even when applying the isolated genetic algorithm for a time that was largely longer than the time applied for the tests with the other datasets.
+Despite these improvements, the approaches are not suitable for real-world scenarios.
+This is evident in the experiments performed with the largest dataset.
+Even the smallest genomes from living organisms is greater than the largest dataset of this study and none of the proposed approaches produced an optimal response for this dataset, even when the best approach (GA) was applied for a longer time.

-This finding, together with the superior results obtained from the GA alone, allow us to conclude on the infeasibility of applying the Q-learning algorithm to solve the genomes assembly problem in search for an optimal \emph{reads} permutation, as originally proposed in the seminal approach.
+The superiority of the GA alone allows us to conclude on the infeasibility of applying the Q-learning algorithm to solve the genome assembly problem in search of an optimal \emph{read} permutation, as proposed in the seminal approach.

-However, given the absence of approaches in the literature for tackling the problem through reinforcement learning and also considering the optimistic results obtained from RL, especially when combined to deep learning, further investigations on the applicability of reinforcement learning are required, including the use of different modeling approaches and algorithms.
+Given the absence of approaches in the literature for tackling this problem through RL and considering the optimistic results obtained by RL in other areas (especially when RL is combined to deep learning), further investigations on the applicability of RL, including the use of different modeling approaches and algorithms, are needed.